sabrallah/alx-react/0x04-React_inline_styling/README.md

 ## Copyright Information

-Copyright © 2024 ALX, All rights reserved.
+Copyright © 2024 THE GREATEST OF ALL TIMES, All rights reserved.